Viral Infections in Healthy and Immunocompromised Hosts

 Description

-• INCLUSION CRITERIA:
+• INCLUSION CRITERIA

-1. The protocol is open to people of all ages:
+1. The protocol is open to people of all ages;

-i.
-Only patients greater than or equal to 2 years of age can be enrolled at the Clinical Center.
+1. Only patients greater than or equal to 2 years of age can be enrolled at the Clinical Center.

-2. Must have (or be suspected of having) a viral infection that is of interest to LID investigators.
-Alternatively, must be a close contact of someone who has (or is suspected of having) a viral infection that is of interest to LID investigators or is about to receive or have recently received an FDA approved vaccine.
+b.
+Persons that are a close contact of someone who has (or is suspected of having) a viral infection that is of interest to LID investigators or is about to receive or have recently received a viral vaccine.

 3. Adults who are unable to provide initial consent may be enrolled providing procedures per Human Research Protections Program (HRPP) Policy 403 have been followed.